Multi - Day Summer Climb Equipment List

 Early and late-season temperatures require warmer clothing.
 You may consider additional clothing if you get cold easily or if it is unusually cold or windy.

-Extra down vest or jacket: Men’s Access Down Hoody, Women’s Access Down Hoody
+Extra Down Vest or Jacket: Men’s Access Down Hoody, Women’s Access Down Hoody

-Extra gloves: Alpine Softshell Gloves
+Extra Gloves: Alpine Softshell Gloves

 **The Mountain Guides supplies all the rock climbing gear, harnesses, helmets, locking carabiners & belay/rappel devices, crampons, and ice axes.
 However, you are welcome to bring your own equipment.
 Please coordinate with our office for gear checks.
-Backpacks, rock shoes, and boots can all be rented & purchased in our Jackson office.
+Backpacks, rock and approach shoes, and boots can all be rented & purchased in our Jackson office.

 For your safety and comfort, bring synthetic and or natural fiber clothing for insulation.
 Cotton